Wood Boiler Heating with an Indoor Wood Boiler

 Though some individuals use the terms "boiler" and "stove" interchangeably, these appliances are not the same.
 Boilers transfer heat from the wood into the water and pump it into your central heating supply, where it can then heat water for taps, showers, and various forms of radiators for space heat.

-Wood-burning stoves also burn wood to produce heat but are typically used to warm the air in a particular room.
-These stoves store residual heat within the stove body to warm the area for a prolonged period after the fire goes out.
+Wood-burning stoves also burn wood to produce heat but are typically used to warm the air in a particular room or area.
+These stoves often include a decorative element, such as glass fire viewing windows for use in living areas.

 Why is a Wood Boiler Not a Furnace?